menandmice/micetro_docs/guides/admin-manual/admin_subnet_monitoring_events.rst

 Instructions
 """"""""""""

-1. Copy the ScopeMonScript.ps1 to the c:\ProgramData\Men and Mice\Central directory.
+1. Copy the ScopeMonScript.ps1 to C:\ProgramData\Men and Mice.

-2. In Admin->Configuration->Event Hooks, under Subnet Monitoring, click **Set Defaults** and set the **Script to invoke** text box to ScopeMonScript.ps1.
+2. In Admin->Configuration->Event Hooks, under **Subnet monitoring events**, click :guilabel:`Set Defaults`.

+3. Enter ScopeMonScript.ps1 in the **Script to invoke** text box.

-3. Then configure a dynamic threshold.
+4. Configure a dynamic threshold.

 The monitor will be executed every 10 minutes during the DHCP synchronization interval.